cpcsdk/pycpcdemotools/README.rst

 Current functionalities are:

  * syntactic error detection in z80 source files
+ * extraction of symbols value in vasm a.out files

 Other functionalities will be added depending on my needs in my current CPC projects.